Inhaler devicesPosted on: 18 Jul 2017

 This key questions module will review the role of inhaler devices in the treatment of respiratory diseases.

 After completing the module, you should:

-- be able to describe the types of inhalers currently available, their underlying principles, design and functionality, and highlight the similarities and differences between them
+- Describe the types of inhalers currently available, and highlight the similarities and differences between them.

-- have insight into the factors contributing to the effectiveness of inhaler therapy and ways to optimise treatment outcomes
+- Know the factors contributing to the effectiveness of inhaler therapy and ways to optimise treatment outcomes.

-- be able to describe what defines a ‘critical error’ and ‘non-critical error’ in inhaler technique
+- Define a ‘critical error’ and ‘non-critical error’ in inhaler technique.

-- be equipped with the knowledge and resources to explain and demonstrate the importance of a correct inhaler technique to your patients
+- Explain and demonstrate the importance of a correct inhaler technique to your patients.

 The content for this module was developed by Linda Pearce, a Respiratory Nurse Consultant from West Suffolk NHS Foundation Trust.